What is a design system?

-A design system maintains the visual and functional elements of an organisation in one place, in order to fulfill its brand principles through design, realisation, and development of products and services.
+A design system maintains the visual and functional elements of an organization in one place, in order to fulfill its brand principles through design, realization, and development of products and services.

 Contents of a design system

-Also, explicit values will help your coworkers create and use components that align with your organisation’s principles, rather than deviate from them.
+Also, explicit values will help your co-workers create and use components that align with your organization’s principles, rather than deviate from them.

-Design principles are more tangible and straightforward than purposes and visions.
-Design is not only focused on visuals, but also on realising the purpose of a product or service thanks to thoughtful design.
+Design principles are more tangible and straightforward than purpose and vision.
+Design is not only focused on visuals, but also on realizing the purpose of a product or service thanks to thoughtful design.

 With that said, we of course include brand identity, style guide and language guidelines under design principles.
-Here you’ll find familiar elements like colours, fonts, spaces, shapes, icons, illustrations, photographies, animations, voice and tone, and sounds, as well as how to put them together meaningfully and in compliance with your brand.
+Here you’ll find familiar elements like colors, fonts, spaces, shapes, icons, illustrations, photograps, animations, voice and tone, and sounds, as well as how to put them together meaningfully and in compliance with your brand.